ShyBoy: Music in Film, TV, and Games

 ShyBoy composed tracks for several cycles of Tyra Banks' America's Next Top Model and co-wrote songs for on-screen performances by characters in HBO's Six Feet Under and the Joss Whedon series Dollhouse (starring Eliza Dushku).
 ShyBoy collaborated with composer Tetsuya Shibata on the end title for Capcom's multi-platinum video game Devil May Cry 4.
 The song, "Shall Never Surrender," was also released on a special soundtrack by Sony Music Japan.
 Songs written and composed by ShyBoy have been featured in: Scream 4 (trailer); Roswell; Sex and the City; One Life to Live; Frank Beddor's Looking Glass Wars; Cold Creek Manor (starring Sharon Stone); Valentine (starring David Boreanaz); FlatOut: Ultimate Carnage; and more.

-ShyBoy and Mark Nubar composed the score for the Bryan Fuller documentary series Queer For Fear: The History Of Queer Horror, which debuted on Shudder and AMC on September 30, 2022.
+ShyBoy and Mark Nubar composed the score for the Emmy-nominated documentary series Queer For Fear: The History Of Queer Horror (from executive producer Bryan Fuller) which debuted on Shudder and AMC on September 30, 2022.
 ShyBoy's song "Backroom" serves as the main title for the show.

 Producer and DJ

 ShyBoy has produced remixes for numerous artists (including RuPaul, Whitney Houston, Julia Fordham, and Donna Summer) and created several mashup dance parties, including MaDonna Summer (a tribute to Madonna and Donna Summer); Britney Houston (a tribute to Britney Spears and Whitney Houston); Rihyoncé (a tribute to Rihanna and Beyoncé); Gaga Lipa (a tribute to Lady Gaga and Dua Lipa); and Kylie Cyrus (a tribute to Kylie Minogue and Miley Cyrus).
 ShyBoy was the featured DJ at the official premiere party for the Broadway revival of West Side Story in New York City in 2020 and created a mashup mix and medley for The B-52's 2022 farewell concert tour.
+ShyBoy's remix of the Donna Summer song "Supernatural Love" was released as a single on February 14, 2025 and included on the 40th anniversary edition of the album Cats Without Claws.